davidfauth/Weighted-Doc-Graph-PageRank/README.md

 Mortar is a platform-as-a-service for Hadoop.
 With Mortar, you can run jobs on Hadoop using Apache Pig and Python without any special training.
 You create your project using the Mortar Development Framework, deploy code using the Git revision control system, and Mortar does the rest.

+# DocGraph Data

+The data we're using comes from [About DocGraph](http://notonlydev.com/docgraph/) headed up by [Fred Trotter](http://twitter.com/fredtrotter)

+# Data
+This example also relies on the National Provider Standard Identifier (NPI) file located [here](http://nppes.viva-it.com/NPI_Files.html) and the
+National Uniform Claim Committee (NUCC) Health Care Provider Taxonomy Code Set located [here](http://www.nucc.org/index.php?option=com_content&view=article&id=107&Itemid=132).

 # Getting Started

 This Mortar project uses generic framework for calculating Pageranks for the nodes of the DocGraph data graph.
 This project is based on a more generic Mortar developed project that you can find at Mortar's Github [page](http://www.github.com/mortardata/mortar-pagerank.git)
-Regardless of which you choose, there are some steps to get started:
+There are some steps to get started:

 1. [Signup for a Mortar account](https://app.mortardata.com/signup)
 1. [Install the Mortar Development Framework](http://help.mortardata.com/#!/install_mortar_development_framework)